pountzas/NewsWeek-Bootstrap/README.md

 ## Project 3 Microverse

-# Footer and Header of Newsweek website
+# Clone of Newsweek website using Bootstrap
 > This is a clone of the Newsweek archived by Webarchive.
 In this project we used bootstrap, flex, and fontawesome.

 ## Built With